core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This approach requires that the endpoint makes available the hosted resources that it wants to be discovered, as links on its `/.well-known/core` interface as specified in {{RFC6690}}.
+The links in that document are subject to the same limitations as the payload of a registration (no relative target references when anchor is present).

 The endpoint then finds one or more addresses of the directory server as described in {{finding_an_rd}}.